anurajmohan/starter-hugo-academic/content/event/KMCT/index.md

 ---
-title: Invited Talk on 'Machine Learning Algorithms: Theory and Practice' for Faculty Development Programme on Machine Learning and Cybersecurity
+title: Invited Talk on 'Machine Learning Algorithms - Theory and Practice' for Faculty Development Programme on Machine Learning and Cybersecurity

 event: FDP